Variation of stability for moduli spaces of unordered points in the plane: Background

 \begin{theorem}{\cite{LZ18:stability_p2}} For any $\alpha > 0$, $\beta < 0$ not lying on a wall, the moduli space of Bridgeland-semistable objects $M_{\alpha, \beta}(1,0,-n)$ is either empty or a smooth projective variety birational to $\P^{2[n]}$.
 Moreover, all the SQM's in the Mori dream space structure of $\P^{2[n]}$ are given by precisely these birational models except possibly one at the end that is not isomorphic in codimension two. \end{theorem}

-To understand the divisors better we need a tool developed in \cite{BM14:projectivity} called the positivity lemma.
-In our case, it says that for any $(\alpha, \beta)$ there is a nef divisor $D_{\alpha, \beta}$ on the moduli space of $\nu_{\alpha, \beta}$-stable objects with Chern character $(1,0,-n)$.
+To understand the divisors better they use a tool developed in \cite{BM14:projectivity} called the \emph{Positivity Lemma}.
+In this case, it says that for any $(\alpha, \beta)$ there is a nef divisor class on the moduli space of $\nu_{\alpha, \beta}$-stable objects with Chern character $(1,0,-n)$.
 Moreover, unless $(\alpha, \beta)$ lies on a wall the divisor is ample.
 One can express the divisor in terms of our chosen basis of $\P^{2[n]}$.
 If $(\alpha, \beta)$ lies on a semicircular wall with center $s$, then up to scale